JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 ## Reality Checks

 - Test your assumptions early on, before you start committing to the project
-- Share the idea with people outside your own circle and collect some feedback
+- Share the idea with people outside your own circle and collect feedback
 - Treat that feedback as information to improve but not criticism

 Early feedback from those around you can reveal problems that are difficult to see when you're working alone.